ultral/ultral.github.io/it/aac-en.md

 ![IaC refactoring](assets/aac_63_refactoring_en.png?raw=true "IaC refactoring")

 *There was a custom configuration management solution.
-It looked like IaC, it behaved like IaC.
+It looked like IaC.
+It behaved like IaC.
 But it was hard to maintain the solution.
 The reason for that was that it was too fragile & nobody wanted to support it.
 As a result, it was changed however it took 18 months.*

 You can ask me: 'Why so long?'.
 There are some answers in the article [Ansible: CoreOS to CentOS, 18 months long journey](coreos2centos-en.md).
 In general, the answer is because changing processes, agreements and workflows.
 Migration is prune determined process & It follows the Pareto principle: